Simple Balsamic Mustard Dressing Recipe

 This simple balsamic mustard dressing recipe is bold, flavorful, and so easy to make.
 With just a few pantry staples and five minutes of your time, you’ll have a homemade vinaigrette that puts store-bought to shame — perfect for salads, roasted veggies, or dipping warm crusty bread.

 Looking for more homemade dressings?
-You might love my Tangy Mustard Salad Dressing, or Thousand Island Dressing.
+You might love my tangy mustard salad dressing, or Thousand Island dressing.

 Introduction

 I’ve been making this dressing for years, and it’s one I reach for constantly.
-I created it during a stretch when I was trying to cut out store-bought dressings — and once I nailed this version, I never looked back.
+I created it during a stretch when I was just starting to cut out store-bought dressings — and once I nailed this version, I never looked back.
 It has just the right balance of tangy balsamic vinegar, sharp Dijon mustard, and smooth olive oil, with a touch of honey to round things out.

 It’s my go-to for leafy greens, but I also love tossing it with roasted vegetables or drizzling it over a grain bowl.
 And if you’re serving a fresh loaf of rustic no knead bread, this dressing makes a surprisingly good dip on the side.
-It keeps well in the fridge and gets even better as the flavors meld — a simple recipe that earns its place in your regular rotation.
+It keeps well in the fridge and gets even better as the flavors meld — a simple recipe that earns its place in your regular rotation very quickly.

 Why This Recipe Works

-• Comes together in just minutes using simple pantry staples — no blending, cooking, or complicated steps required.
+• Comes together in just minutes, using simple pantry staples — no blending, cooking, or complicated steps required.

-• High-quality vinegar and mustard are the backbone of this dressing, delivering bold, natural flavor without the need for extras.
+• High-quality vinegar and mustard, are the backbone of this dressing, delivering bold, natural flavor without the need for extras.

 • Clean and free from additives, this recipe fits right in with wholesome homemade staples, just like my homemade mayonnaise.